yusuf-s-ahmed/Legal-Compliance-Assessment-Engine/README.md

-# Legal Compliance Analytics Engine
+# Legal Compliance Assessment Engine

 A legal document compliance analyser powered by Legal-BERT for enhanced semantic understanding of legal clauses.